clerk/clerk-sdk-flutter/packages/clerk_auth/README.md

 ### Note re: v0.0.12-beta and previous

 Note that the behaviour described above has been introduced in v0.0.13-beta.
-Prior versions defaulted to polling off, enabling it via a `SessionTokenPollMode` object.
+Prior versions defaulted to polling off, enabling it via a `SessionTokenPollMode` object in the config.
 This object has been deprecated in v0.0.13-beta: it is no longer used, and will be deleted in a future version.
+If you are using it, or relying on the system defaulting to no polling, please review your code.

 ## License